Obsaa/react-native-elements/website/versioned_docs/version-0.19.0/labels.md

 ## Issues

-<a class="label first" href="https://github.com/react-native-training/react-native-elements/labels/Good%20First%20Issue">Good First Issue</a>
+<a class="label first" href="https://github.com/react-native-training/react-native-elements-kpay/labels/Good%20First%20Issue">Good First Issue</a>

 A well documented issue explaining the tasks needed to accomplish it, that should be suitable for a new contributor to the project

-<a class="label bug" href="https://github.com/react-native-training/react-native-elements/labels/bug">Bug</a>
+<a class="label bug" href="https://github.com/react-native-training/react-native-elements-kpay/labels/bug">Bug</a>

 The problem reported has been tested and the effect replicated by a maintainer

-<a class="label help" href="https://github.com/react-native-training/react-native-elements/labels/Help%20Wanted">Help Wanted</a>
+<a class="label help" href="https://github.com/react-native-training/react-native-elements-kpay/labels/Help%20Wanted">Help Wanted</a>

 My code is broken and I don't know why.
 I need help!

-<a class="label question" href="https://github.com/react-native-training/react-native-elements/labels/question">Question</a>
+<a class="label question" href="https://github.com/react-native-training/react-native-elements-kpay/labels/question">Question</a>

-Seeking information that doesn't include code. e.g “can I use react navigation with react-native-elements?”
+Seeking information that doesn't include code. e.g “can I use react navigation with react-native-elements-kpay?”

-<a class="label reply" href="https://github.com/react-native-training/react-native-elements/labels/Awaiting%20Reply">Awaiting Reply</a>
+<a class="label reply" href="https://github.com/react-native-training/react-native-elements-kpay/labels/Awaiting%20Reply">Awaiting Reply</a>

 Maintainer has replied to the user and there's been no response.
 After 2 weeks any issues with this label should be closed as inactive.

-<a class="label fixed" href="https://github.com/react-native-training/react-native-elements/labels/Fixed%20-%20Next%20Release">Fixed Next Released</a>
+<a class="label fixed" href="https://github.com/react-native-training/react-native-elements-kpay/labels/Fixed%20-%20Next%20Release">Fixed Next Released</a>

 Issue or feature has been implemented and will be apart of the next npm release